mfactory-osaka/ESPTimeCast/README.md

 ESPTimeCast includes a few optional “power-user” features that aren’t visible in the main interface but can be accessed directly from your browser.
 These are intended for advanced users who want more control or integration.

+#### ⚙️ /factory_reset
+Erases all saved configuration data, Wi-Fi credentials, and uptime history.
+Used to restore the device to its original state.
+Only available in **AP mode**.

 #### 💾 /export
 Downloads your current configuration (`config.json`) directly from the device.
 This is useful for creating backups or migrating settings between devices.